forcedotcom/commerce-extensibility/README.md

 ### Tax Calculator

-The sample code for Tax Calculator includes an Apex class (in `TaxCalculatorSample.apxc`) that calls an external service to retrieve tax information and then save those taxes in `CartTaxes` in `CartItems` and `CartItemAdjustments`.
+The sample code for Tax Calculator includes an Apex class (in `TaxCalculatorSample.apxc`) that calls an external service to retrieve tax information and then save those taxes in `CartTaxes` in `CartItems`.

 ### Tax Service